-Core allocation: Figure 13c shows a snapshot of the RU quality across the cluster as observed by the job that is occupying each RU when using Tarcil.
-The snapshot is taken at 8,000s when all applications have arrived and the cluster operates at maximum utilization.
-White tiles correspond to unallocated resources.
-Dark blue tiles denote jobs with resources very close to their target quality.
-Lighter blue RUs correspond to jobs that received good but suboptimal resources.
-The graph shows that the majority of jobs are given appropriate resources.
+very close to their target quality.
+Lighter blue corresponds to jobs that received good but suboptimal resources.
+The graph shows that the majority of jobs are given suitable resources.
 Note that high Q does not imply low server utilization.
-Utilization at the time of the snapshot is approximately 75%.
+Cluster utilization at the time of the snapshot is 75%.

-Scheduling overheads: Figure 13d shows the scheduling overheads for the Centralized scheduler and Tarcil.
-The results are consistent with the TPC-H experiment in Section 6.2.
+Scheduling overheads: Figure 15d shows the scheduling overheads for the Centralized scheduler and Tarcil.
+The results on scheduling overheads are consistent with the TPC-H experiment in Section 6.2.
 The overheads of the Centralized scheduler increase significantly with scale, adding approximately 1 sec to most workloads.
 Tarcil keeps overheads low, adding less than 150msec to more than 80% of workloads.
 This is essential for scalability.
 At high load, Tarcil increases the sample size to preserve the statistical guarantees and/or resorts to local queueing.
-The overheads for the Sampling-based scheduler are similar to Tarcil and are omitted from the graph for clarity.

-Predictability: Figure 14 shows the fraction of allocated RUs that are over a certain resource quality at each point of the duration of the scenario.
+Beyond the first 4,000 workloads, most scheduling overheads are due to queueing.
+The overheads for the Sampling-based scheduler are similar to Tarcil.
+Predictability: Figure 17 shows the fraction of allocated RUs that are over a certain resource quality at each point during the scenario.
 Results are shown for the Sampling-based scheduler (left) and Tarcil (right).
-Darker colors towards the bottom of the graph denote that a larger fraction of allocated RUs have poor quality.
-At time 16,000sec, when the cluster is highly-loaded, the Sampling-based scheduler leads to 70% of allocated cores having quality less than 0.4.
+Darker colors towards the bottom of the graph denote that most of allocated RUs have poor quality.
+At time 16,000sec, when the cluster is highlyloaded, the Sampling-based scheduler leads to 70% of allocated cores having quality less than 0.4.
 For Tarcil, only 18% of cores have less than 0.9 quality.
 Also note that, as the scenario progresses, the Sampling-based scheduler starts allocating resources of worse quality, while Tarcil maintains almost the same quality throughout the experiment.

-Figure 15 explains this dissimilarity.
+Figure 16 explains this dissimilarity.
 It shows the CDF of resource quality for this scenario, and 5 random permutations of it (different job submission order).
 We show the CDF for the Sampling-based scheduler and Tarcil with 8 and 16 candidates.
-We omit the centralized scheduler which allocates resources of high quality most of the time.
+We omit the centralized scheduler which achieves high quality most of the time.
 The sampling-based scheduler deviates significantly from the uniform distribution, since it does not account for the quality of allocated resources.
-In contrast, Tarcil closely follows the uniform distribution, improving the predictability of scheduling decisions.
+In contrast, Tarcil closely follows the uniform distribution, improving performance predictability.